foxssake/netfox/docs/netfox/tutorials/rollback-caveats.md

 ### State Machines

-Many state machine addons don't expect to be updated multiple times in a frame.
-Beware of safeguards that prevent state backtracking quickly or basing the state on a value that is not updated in `_rollback_tick`.
+State machines don't usually expect to be updated multiple times in a single frame or be snapped back to a previous point in time.
+Be cautious of:

+- Safeguards that implement a cooldown to changes.
+- States based on values not updated in `_rollback_tick`.
+- Transitions that enforce a specific order to state changes.
+- Transitions that trigger on any state change.

+The key concept to keep in mind is that Netfox stores the configured states for each processed tick.
+When it rolls back everything is snapped back to that point in time and then played forward to the present in a single frame.